 6. Pop-Ups That Interrupt Instead of Help Reduce Engagement

 Use behavior-based triggers instead.
 Show a pop-up after meaningful engagement, like scrolling halfway or attempting to exit.
 Always offer a visible, accessible close button.
+Running an interface friction audit can surface whether your pop-up timing is working against users before it becomes a drop-off pattern.
 When done right, pop-ups enhance value.
 When done wrong, they break it.

 7. Forms That Feel Like Friction Cause Drop-Off